yoogottamk/yoogottamk.github.io/_posts/2019-12-08-managing-path.md

 ...
 ```

-This is bad practice.
-Updating the variable to remove a directory can be messy, and what if you want to give preference to a directory for an executable?
+This is bad.
+Updating the variable to remove a directory can be time consuming, and what if you want to give preference to a directory for an executable?
 You'll have to change the order in which they are added to `PATH`.
-Doing it when your `PATH` updates are scattered all over the place doesn't look easy, right?
+Doing it when your `PATH` updates are scattered all over the place doesn't make it easy.

-Even if you write all the directories in a single line, it get a little overwhelming sometimes:
+Even if you write all the directories in a single line, it get a little too long to handle sometimes:
 ```shell
 export PATH=$PATH:/your/new/path/here:/another/new/path/here:/oh/and/a/second/too:/here/we/go/again:...
 ```